 Strategy highlights

-• Aims to use analysis of inflation and inflation expectations to generate attractive returns
+• Aims to use analysis of inflation and inflation expectations to generate positive relative returns

 • Benefits from a broad perspective owing to our long-term thematic research